Code-Institute-Submissions/PhilipWilliams0-habitute/README.md

 -   500 error when completing a payment if not logged in. - Following checkout refactor this has now been resolved.
 -   500 error when completing a contact request if not logged in.
 -   index.html some images are not showing the either test or deployed sites.
--   some images are not woking in deployed but no time to recity.
+-   some images are not woking in deployed but no time to recity. - This has been resolved by changing the path via media.

 ## Deployment